 Patients who are interested in how to prevent cavities will also be educated on good oral hygiene habits, including flossing, brushing, and routine dental visits.
 With sealants, many patients can keep their teeth healthy and strong longer than with traditional dental care alone.
 This makes dental sealants a smart investment.

 Discuss your needs with the team at Summit Dental of La Mesa

 Patients of the La Mesa, California area who want to learn more about sealants for sensitive teeth and to protect the teeth from decay are encouraged to book a consultation visit with Drs.
-Richard Evans, Christine Allen, and Bethany Englund by calling (619) 494-2492.
+Richard Evans and Christine Allen by calling (619) 494-2492.
 The practice is conveniently located at 8530 La Mesa Boulevard in Suite #204 and accepts new patients.